urbit/urbit.org-reloaded/content/community/grants-and-bounties/urbit-lfs-filehosting.md

 I'm an experienced functional programmer, but amateur hooner.
 I've read through the Urbit hoon docs, and the GitHub Gall Guide, and I'm starting to appreciate the odd martian soil.
 I want to try building something real and practical on the platform.
 I want to run a personal fileserver with my Urbit instead of emailing files and moving USBs.

 After completing an exploratory proof-of-concept, this proposal replaces https://grants.urbit.org/proposals/1760204192 with more detailed project milestones.

+## Milestones

+### Proof of concept
+1 stars
+Client – Proivder – Fileserver

+Client subscribes to a provider, and pokes to request an upload.
+Provider creates an upload url on the fileserver, and passes it to the client.

+### Upload limits
+1 stars
+Provider tracks uploaded files per client and enforces filesize limits based on groups, %kids, list of ships.
+Clients store limits locally as well.

+Fileserver confirms upload to provider

+### Handle Errors
+1 stars
+When any of the servers shutdown, a transaction is either canceled or can be resumed from a checkpoint.

+Provider can import/export the map from ship to uploaded files to prevent data loss.

+### Permissions and demo UI
+1 stars
+The fileid gives permission to delete the file on the fileserver.
+Create and manage share-links using fileid.
+Provider can throttle file requests.

+Demo html/javascript UI for client to manage files.